 Refunds are not granted to Ph.D. students upon withdrawal.
+For specific drop/add dates, please see the graduate academic calendar.

-3.5.3.
+3.5.5.
 Leaves of Absence

 A leave of absence may be granted in all OC programs.
-Details of the NSU policy are located at www.nova.edu/studentaffairs/forms/studenthbk_2016-17.pdf.
+Details of the NSU policy are located at www.nova.edu/studentaffairs/forms/studenthbk 2016-17.pdf.
 However, it is clearly understood that during a leave no NSU resources are to be used.
 The student is neither working on a research or review project nor is in communication with their advisor on academic subjects.